-Title: H/506/1876 Provide administrative
+Title: μ/F 06/1876 Provide

-support for meetings
+Title: ninistrativesupport for

+etings

-Level: 2
+Level: 2 enige -

+Level

-Credit Value: 4
+Credit : Value: 4

 GLH: 28

+Learn ing Outcomes Asse essment Criteria

-Learning Outcomes The learner will: Assessment Criteria The learner can:
+The le arner will: The learner can:

-Understand the administration of meetings 1.1 Describe the purpose of the meeting and who needs to attend 1.2 Explain why it is important to have a minimum number of attendees for a meeting 1.3 Explain ways to achieve maximum attendance at meetings 1.4 Explain the access, health, safety and security requirements relating to meetings 1.5 Describe how to set up the resources needed for a meeting 1.6 Explain the responsibilities of the meeting chair and meeting secretary 1.7 Explain the difference between formal and informal meetings 1.8 Explain the legal implications of
+nderstand the administration of eetings 1.3 1.4 1.5 1.6 security requirements relating to meetings Describe how to set up the resources needed for a meeting Explain the responsibilities of the meeting chair and meeting secretary Explain the difference between formal and informal meetings Explain the legal implications of

-Be able to make administrative preparations for meetings formal meetings 2.1 Book meeting venue, resources, and facilities in accordance with the brief 2.2 Collate documents needed for a meeting 2.3 Distribute meeting invitations, documents and other meeting-related requirements within the timescale 2.4 Confirm meeting attendees and any special requirements
+e able to make administrative eparations for meetings 2.1 2.2 2.3 2.4 meeting Distribute meeting invitations, documents and other meeting-related requirements within the timescale

-Be able to support the administration of meetings 3.1 Take action to ensure that the equipment allocated for use at a meeting functions correctly 3.2 Provide support to meetings in accordance with requests 3.3 Ensure the venue is restored to the
+e able to support the administration meetings 3.1 3.2 3.3 Take action to ensure that the equipment allocated for use at a meeting functions correctly Provide support to meetings in accordance with requests Ensure the venue is restored to the

-Additional information about this unit N/A Unit aim (s) required conditions after the meeting 3.4 Distribute meeting records promptly to the agreed distribution list 3.5 Carry out any follow-up actions in accordance with the brief This unit aims to develop the knowledge and skills required to provide administrative support for meetings.
-Upon completion of this unit, learners will be able to make administrative preparations for meetings and also support the administration of meetings.
-Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: CFABAA411 Support the organisation of meetings CFABAA412 Plan and organise meetings Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)
+Additional information about this unit N/A required conditions after the meeting 3.4 Distribute meeting records promptly to the agreed distribution list 3.5 Carry out any follow-up actions in accordance with the brief Unit aim (s) This unit aims to develop the knowledge and skills required to provide administrative support for meetings.
+Upon completion of this unit, learners will be ableto make administrative preparations for meetings and also support the administration of meetings.
+Details of the relationship of the Business & Administration (2013) National unitand relevant national occupational standards Occupational Standards: • CFABAA411 Support the organisationof meetingsCFABAA412 Plan and organise meetings Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)

-Title: T/506/1879 Administer human resource records

-Level: 2

-Credit Value: 3

-GLH: 28

-Learning Outcomes Assessment Criteria

-The learner will: The learner can:

-Understand the administration of human resource (HR) records 1.1 Explain what HR-related information needs to be kept and why 1.2 Explain the relationship of HR to other parts of an organisation 1.3 Describe the impact of other organisations on HR activities 1.4 Describe the features and uses of organisational systems for managing human resource information 1.5 Explain the requirements of confidentiality, data protection and system security 1.6 Describe the information to be provided for different management reports 1.7 Explain the limits of their own authority in administering HR records 1.8 Explain the implications of not keeping HR records up-to-date 1.9 Explain the actions to be taken in the event of problems arising or incomplete or inaccurate data

-2. Be able to administer HR information 2.1 Keep HR records up-to-date 2.2 Process data in accordance with organisational procedures 2.3 Provide information within the limits of confidentiality 2.4 Adhere to organisational policies and procedures, legal and ethical requirements
+Title: T/506/1879 Administer human resourcerecords Level: 2 Credit Value: 3 GLH: 28 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the administration of human resource (HR) records 1.1 Explain what HR-related information needs to be kept and why 1.2 Explain the relationship of HR to other parts of an organisation 1.3 Describe the impact of other organisations on HR activities 1.4 Describe the features and uses of organisational systems for managing human resource information 1.5 Explain the requirements of confidentiality, data protection and system security 1.6 Describe the information to be provided for different management reports 1.7 Explain the limits of their own authority in administering HR records 1.8 Explain the implications of not keeping HR records up-to-date 1.9 Explain the actions to be taken in the event of problems arising or incomplete or inaccurate data 2.
+Be able to administer HR information 2.1 Keep HR records up-to-date 2.2 Process data in accordance with organisational procedures 2.3 Provide information within the limits of confidentiality 2.4 Adhere to organisational policies and procedures, legal and ethical requirements

 Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to administer human resource records.
 Upon completion of this unit, learners will able to administer human resource (HR) information.
-Details of the relationship of the unit and relevant national occupational Business & Administration (2013) National Occupational Standards: standards CFABAB151 Administer HR records Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)
+Details of the relationship of the unitand relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFABAB151 Administer HR records Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)